Waiting to connect to microphone

 The Natural Slow-Down

-The "Choral Speech" Effect
+The "Choral Speech" Effect at Normal Rates

 While the science is solid, everyone's brain is wired differently.
 Some people see a huge change immediately, while others use it as a secondary app.
 It's always best to use this as one part of a bigger plan with a qualified speech therapist.